Ian-Fogelman/Ian-blog/_posts/2020-01-14-WindowFunctions.markdown

 <br>
 <br>
-Using window functions such as ROW_NUMBER(), RANK(), DENSE_RANK() and NTILE() we can gain insight into how data are ranked amounts a result set.
-Each of these functions have specific use cases, rank and dense rank treat ties amounts data slightly differently while ROW_NUMBER() is useful for assigning a ID field to a result set if for some reason one is not already present.
+Using window functions such as ROW_NUMBER(), RANK(), DENSE_RANK() and NTILE() we can gain insight into how data are ranked amoung a result set.
+Each of these functions have specific use cases, rank and dense rank treat ties amoungst data slightly differently while ROW_NUMBER() is useful for assigning a ID field to a result set if for some reason one is not already present.

 <br>
 <br>